Photocopier Terminology. What does it all mean?

 A fax board is a necessary option to enable a digital photocopier to also perform as a fully functioning fax machine.

 Cyan, Magenta, Yellow and Black – These are the 3 primary toner colours, + Black, used in the print process that a photocopier/printer uses to create colours.

 The process of transmitting data to the printer.
-More RAM memory and a dedicated Printer Controller or Fiery will handle larger file sizes and transmit data at a faster spooling rate.
+More RAM memory and a dedicated Printer Controller or Fiery will handle larger file sizes and also transmit data at a faster spooling rate.

 A paper feeding photocopier desk or cabinet with extra paper cassettes.
 An ordinary cabinet is for raising a copier to operational height and is generally used for storage of paper and toner cartridges.

 Printer Command Language, a Page description language developed by HP as a printer protocol and has become a industry standard.